 Allow at least two hours – more if you want to complete the loop.
 We had our taxi driver wait for us for a reasonable fee.

-Watch the portion sizes at restaurants in Punta Arenas, Chile
+4. Watch the portion sizes at restaurants

-We were famished after visiting the museum and the park so had the taxi driver drop us off on a downtown street filled with restaurants.
+We were famished after visiting the museum and the park, so we had the taxi driver drop us off on a downtown street filled with restaurants.
 We wandered into one where all the chairs were covered with sheepskin.
 After battling wind for hours it was a treat to be warm and cozy again.

 It was apparent when we got our food that we had incorrectly divined what we were ordering.